Is CBD oil legal?

 Will CBD oil show up on a drug test?

 Most drug tests check for the presence of tetrahydrocannabinol (THC).
 Properly sourced CBD oil contains less than 0.3% THC, which is a trace amount.
 For that reason, it is unlikely for CBD oil to show up on a drug test.
 However, the results of a drug test cannot be promised.
-To cater to all customers, you can consider carrying THC-free products, such as our
+To cater to all customers, we carry CBD Oil and two THC-free products by BeTru.

 Does CBD get you high?